DefinitionThis section has been translated automatically.

 The following entities can be distinguished:

-- Ocular albinism (dermatologically not relevant): 5 forms with varying degrees of iris depigmentation.
+- Ocular albinism (dermatologically not relevant): 5 forms with different degrees of iris depigmentation.
 Additionally photophobia, possibly nystagmus, strabismus, hypoplasia of the fovea centralis.

-- Other, rare, syndromatic forms of albinism (also "albinoidism") with generalized, pronounced hypopigmentation and additional organ manifestations that are crucial for morbidity and prognosis:
+- Other, rare, syndromic forms of albinism (also "albinoidism") with generalized, marked hypopigmentation and additional organ manifestations that are crucial for morbidity and prognosis: